Published under the Creative Commons Licence

 YYYYWnnformat; and at least one numeric result column.
 See the example below.

 To draw a chart, TheUsual has to write out the data to be charted in a format that the Google Visualization engine can understand, so charts work best with aggregating queries that keep down the rowcount.
 Area charts, Histograms and Scatter charts can handle up to 10k rows; Org charts can handle 5k rows but are best with a few hundred at most; Line charts can handle 2k rows.
 Pie charts become unreadable with much more than a dozen rows, though the module will accept 50.

 Here is a simple GNP-By-Continent query on the world database:

-And here is an image of a minimum motion chart.
+And here is an image of a minimum motion chart in its final state.
 All we had to do was ...

 Motionfrom the Chart dropdown in TheUsual, then click the Trails checkboxes and the Play button:

 select floor(population/100000)*100000 as 'Population Band', count(*) as Size from world.city where countrycode='GBR' group by 1;Version 2.5.2 added bubble charts—X-Y scatter plots against a key column with data points shown as bubbles coloured according to a group they belong to and sized proportionately to the value of another numeric column.
 From the query that's just been executed in theUsual, a bubble chart reads five data columns left to right...